IIIF/website/source/community/ambassadors.md

 ## Current ambassadors:

+**Mathilde Daugas, IIIF project manager and data quality expert, FranceArchives – Service interministériel des archives de France (SIAF)**<br/>
+Mathilde holds a master’s degree in research in archaeology on Cambodia from Sorbonne-Université and the master’s degree “Technologies numériques appliquées à l’histoire” from Ecole nationale des Chartes.

+She is a IIIF project manager for FranceArchives, the national aggregator for French archives.
+Since the integration of IIIF into FranceArchives in 2022, she has been working to improve the project and to offer more relevant options to users and archivists thanks to IIIF.

+In addition, Mathilde works closely with Biblissima+ on the dissemination of IIIF within French Archives network.
+This mission includes organizing training, giving presentations, writing documentation, leading working groups, supporting and interacting with archival institutions and software providers.
+She is also a member of the IIIF working group of the French Ministry of Culture which has become a member of the Consortium in 2024.
+She is the French ambassador for archives.

 **Evelien Hauwaerts,Curator Medieval Manuscripts, Openbare Bibliotheek Brugge**<br/>
 Evelien serves as the curator of manuscripts at the Public Library of Bruges and is a steering member of the IIIF Network Group Flanders & Netherlands.
 She co-curated the Mmmonk.be project in 2022, which delved into IIIF-driven metadata aggregation and complex IIIF annotations.
 Drawing from her experience as both a collection manager and researcher, Evelien aims to bridge the gap between IIIF end-users and developers.
 She developed and hosts a workshop to introduce IIIF to end-users, gathering valuable feedback that is then relayed to developers for enhancing user experience and interface design.
 Evelien has a Ph.D. in Medieval languages and literature (Université de Poitiers), a master’s degree in Romance languages (KU Leuven), and two research master’s degrees in Medieval History (KU Leuven and Université de Poitiers).